-- Hatnub Epigraphic Project (IFAO and University of Liverpool) – epigraphic and archaeological survey and excavation of the Hatnub Egyptian alabaster quarries, including investigation and documentation of the inscriptions, quarrying methods and surrounding quarry landscape.
+- Hatnub Epigraphic Project (IFAO and University of Liverpool) – I am archaeological surveyor for this project working on the archaeological survey and excavation of Quarry P of the Hatnub Egyptian alabaster quarries.
+The project is concerned with investigation and documentation of the inscriptions and quarrying methods.

-- Pisitiros Project (University of Liverpool) – post-excavation analysis, publication and archival preparation of material from the excavations of the ancient site of Pisitiros (Vetren) in Bulgaria.
+- Pisitiros Project (University of Liverpool) – I am currently working on the post-excavation analysis, publication and archival preparation of material from the excavations of the ancient site of Pisitiros (Vetren) in Bulgaria.